aptos-foundation/AIPs/aips/aip-20.md

 ## Future Potential

-As cryptography research advances and Aptos ecosystem grows, more cryptographic schemes will be needed in stdlib.
-It is expected to see new groups/group operations supported and new cryptographic systems on chain implemented, which can be done with minimum work using the generic framework introduced by this change.
+The module can be extended to support more structures and operations, allowing more complicated cryptographic applications to be built.

-Once Move interface is available, use it to rewrite the move side specifications.
+Once Move interface is available, it can be use to rewrite the move side specifications to ensure type safety at compile time.

 ## Suggested implementation timeline